PM 13-01-05-a: Allowable Medical Expenses

 • that requires the care of another person to ensure the health and safety of the individual, or condition or situation that makes a lack of supervision risky to the health and safety of that individual.
 Do not refer to the Client Assessment Unit (CAU).

-• In addition to other costs, if the unit provides the attendant with a majority of their meals, allow an amount equal to the maximum benefit amount for a one person SNAP unit as a medical expense.
+• revised manual materialIn addition to other costs, if the household provides the attendant with a majority of their meals, allow an amount equal to the maximum benefit amount for a one-person Food Assistance household as a medical expense.

 • Supportive Living Facility (SLF) services.
 If the resident receives medical assistance, the amount of the medical expense is the SLF credit amount.
 See WAG 05-11-05.

-• new manual textHemp derived CBD (cannabidiol) Oil may be allowed as a medical deduction ONLY if verification is provided that specifically indicates:
+• Hemp derived CBD (cannabidiol) Oil may be allowed as a medical deduction only if verification is provided that specifically indicates:

-1. a State licensed practitioner or qualifying health professional has approved or prescribed the product; AND
+1. a State licensed practitioner or qualifying health professional has approved or prescribed the product; and

 • When requesting verification from a customer claiming CBD oil as a medical expense, make sure the customer understands what needs to be provided as proof of their usage.
 Specifically state what is needed on the 267 VCL.
 If the customer's verification does not specifically include #1 and #2 above, do not allow a medical deduction.
 There is no exception to this requirement.

-Note: See PM 13-01-05-e for Medical Expenses not allowed.
+NOTE: See PM 13-01-05-e for Medical Expenses not allowed.